forseti-security/forseti-security/_docs/_latest/setup/upgrade.md

 {% capture upgrading_2_4_0_to_2_5_0 %}

-Starting v2.5, Forseti Inventory will be integrated with the Cloud Asset Inventory (CAI) service if the user is deploying Forseti.
-CAI feature is supported only if the level is `organization`.
+Starting v2.5, Forseti Inventory will be integrated with the Cloud Asset Inventory (CAI) service when Forseti is first deployed.
+CAI integration is supported only if the root resource is `organization`.

 Users upgrading to v2.5 from v2.4 can enable CAI by following the steps below:
 1. Update the `deploy-forseti-server.yaml` file under `deployment-templates`